KrishnaRelan/git-demo/README.md

 # git-demo
-rhis a demo to learn github
+this a demo to learn github